 Buying a home in Pleasanton is buying for the long-haul, and once you reside in the city and discover what it has to offer, you’ll hardly ever want to leave, and will never think of getting a home that is for the short-term.

 So if you are in the market for a newly carpeted three-bedroom, 1.5-baths condo or a five-bedroom, six-bath, four-garage home that is situated at the end of a cul de sac with views of Mt.
-Diablo and its own personal vineyard, the McDowell Real Estate Group is where you want to ask about Pleasanton’s best homes for sale.
+Diablo and its own personal vineyard, the McDowell Homes Group is where you want to ask about Pleasanton’s best homes for sale.

 Nice properties coupled with good job and business opportunities are not the only reasons to come over and live in Pleasanton.
 Whether you are looking for a place that is ideal to raise a family or is just comparatively more laid-back than busier Northern California cities, any reliable real estate agent will tell you: Pleasanton is exactly what you are looking for.